io0/io0.github.io/src/markdown/EV.md

 hard-won performance,
 putting on performances at school,
 The hours spent inside a Word processor were hours playing with textures in my mind.
 Spending time in a Word processor was playing with textures -->
 So it went; every day I went to school and put on a good performance, then rushed home to write.
 I wrote in a single Word document that grew to 110,000 words long.
-To write was to play with textures in my mind.
+To write was to play with mind-textures.
 I didn't love them because they were inexplicable, nor because I couldn't seem to find them in others, but because they were the most fantastic, beaming elements of my reality.
 <!-- Search space
 Web Textures I could feel in my mind but could never find in others.  -->